REPLACE – Greenery instead of concrete

 The project is being implemented as part of Ostrava’s Strategic Development Plan – specifically the priority area “A Healthy City”.
 The main implementing partners are the City of Ostrava and its Ostrava-Jih municipal district.
 The project will also involve Ostrava-Jih’s municipal services provider, which will contribute many years’ experience of maintaining greenery (and will also be accountable for the follow-up maintenance).

 The project budget is worth almost 25 million CZK, with 22.5 million CZK coming from a EEA/Norway grant.
-Implementation will begin in February 2022 and is set to last until the end of the year 2023.
+Implementation begin in May 2022 and is set to last until the end of the year 2023.